Bergamo–Albino light rail

-The Bergamo–Albino light rail is a 12.5 km light rail line that connects the city of Bergamo, Italy, with the town of Albino, in the lower part of the Val Seriana.
+The Bergamo–Albino light rail is a 12.5 km light rail line, operated by TEB (Tramvie Elettriche Bergamasche), that connects the city of Bergamo, Italy, with the town of Albino, in the lower part of the Val Seriana.
 It was built on the right-of-way of the former Valle Seriana railway, closed in 1967.
 It opened for service on 24 April 2009.